AhmadSerhall/innovativeML/README.md

 <!-- How to run -->
 <img src="./readme/title10.svg"/>

-> To set up InnovativeML locally, follow these steps:

 ### Installation

-_To run the InnovativeML project locally, follow these steps:
+> To run the InnovativeML project locally, follow these steps:

 1. Clone the repo
    ```sh